Riehantunut/leya-test/README.md

-# My solution to the problem
+# Arash Dabiri's solution to the problem

 I show how the code works in "test_solution.ipynb", but here is an overview as well: